Neil Frame 07/01/17

-But why shouldn’t Meat Liquor founder Yianni Papoutsis have a little fun: just over a year ago he was cooking burgers from a van nicknamed the “Meatwagon”, tweeting the location, and sticking an iPod on the speakers.
+But why shouldn’t MEATliquor founder Yianni Papoutsis have had a little fun: just over a year earlier he was cooking burgers from a van nicknamed the “Meatwagon”, tweeting the location, and sticking an iPod on the speakers.

 Until it was stolen.

 The van, that is, not the iPod.
 Unless it was inside the van at the time.
-In any case, it was fortunate – for the large numbers of ardent fans already devoted to Yianni’s melted cheese and crispy bacon burgers, his Philly cheesesteaks, and the special sauce found in his “dead hippie” burger – he quickly found a semi-permanent residence above the Goldsmiths Tavern in New Cross.
+In any case, it was fortunate – for the large numbers of ardent fans already devoted to Yianni’s melted cheese and crispy bacon burgers, his Philly cheesesteaks, and the special sauce found in his “dead hippie” burger – that he quickly found a semi-permanent residence above the Goldsmiths Tavern in New Cross.

-With an actual kitchen at his disposal, a place for diners to sit, a cocktail bar run by Soul Shakers and a devoted following – all of whom appeared to be on Twitter – the “#meateasy” phenomenon quickly took flight.
+With an actual kitchen at his disposal, a place for diners to sit, a cocktail bar run by Soul Shakers and a devoted following – both virtual and actual – the “#meateasy” phenomenon quickly took flight.

 Until it ended.

-As a dark cloud set over Meateasy’s fans – who would now be unable to ever look at a regular burger in the same way again – a gentle feeling of relief spread amongst those who genuinely wanted to go, but who never really had any intention of actually visiting New Cross.
+As a dark cloud set over #meateasy’s fans – who would now be unable to ever look at a regular burger in the same way again – a gentle feeling of relief spread amongst those who genuinely wanted to go, but who never really had any intention of heading to New Cross.

-Luckily now everyone is happy: Meateasy’s back.
-Only this time it’s permanent, it’s now called Meat Liquor and – best of all – it’s just a stone’s throw from Bond Street Tube.
+Luckily now everyone is happy: #meateasy came back.
+Only it’s permanent, it’s now called MEATliquor and – best of all – its grand flagship, MEATliquor W1, is just a stone’s throw from Bond Street Tube.